 Researchers from our Centre for the Study of Islam in the UK are helping to reduce these inequalities through promoting a better understanding of Islam by mental health practitioners, and a better understanding of mental health by religious practitioners.

-To achieve this, the team have created new free online course, ‘Understanding Muslim Mental Health’, and have secured accreditation from the Royal College of Psychiatrists.
+To achieve this, the team have created new free online course, ‘Understanding Mental Health in Muslim Communities’, and have secured accreditation from the Royal College of Psychiatrists.
 Produced and hosted on the FutureLearn platform with the support of our Learning and Teaching Academy, the course has the potential to reach thousands of learners worldwide.

 The need for accessible mental health information